StaffsUniGames/pcg-forests-ecs/README.md

 From here, open up the project and open the main scene with `File > Open Scene > Assets/ecs/scenes/main.unity`.
 Following this, try to play the project by using the `Play` button.
 If nothing happens, you may need to enable the sub-scene in the hierarchy.
 More information is detailed on this [here](https://docs.unity3d.com/Packages/com.unity.entities@1.0/manual/conversion-subscenes.html).

 ## Paper details
 As mentioned at the start of this document, this repository is an open-source project outlined in a paper submitted to CGVC2024.
-Currently, the paper is undergoing minor revisions.
-The details below will be updated in due course.
+The details are listed below.

 | Category | Detail |
 |----------|-------|